mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-09-13-solution-design-building-blocks.md

 - how will this work with your growth strategy?
 Can you go from 1 x EMEA to 2, to 3, to 10, as needed?

-- is all of the above way beyond your wildest needs and you just need a reasonably well specc-ed web server and a 50Gb database but all the cool kids are talking Kubernetes so you don't want to look, y'know, _lame_?
+- is all of the above way beyond your wildest needs and you just need a reasonably well spec-ed web server and a 50Gb database but all the cool kids are talking Kubernetes so you don't want to look, y'know, _lame_?

 - stackwise do you want to stick with languages and components you know - no-one got fired for Java/Spring/Oracle! - or try something more "avant-garde"?
-If the latter, is your project really one you want to take that risk with - or is there a smaller, safer, less-mission-critical one that might be more suitable?
+If the latter, is your current project really the one you want to take that risk with - or is there a smaller, safer, less-mission-critical one that might be more suitable?

 - do you need a Big Data solution?
 Really?
 You're sure your data can't fit on a decent mobile phone with an SD card and give you all the results you need with a cheeky properly-indexed SELECT...?
 Well, if you say so!